-The diagnosis of exclusion for a high-risk fever is the underlying disease (eg. incipient/pre-existing febrile neutropenia) or a febrile non-hemolytic transfusion reaction (FNHTR), the latter of which would dominate as the explanation for fevers not due to underlying illness.
+Diagnoses of exclusion are the underlying disease (eg. incipient/pre-existing febrile neutropenia) or a febrile non-hemolytic transfusion reaction (FNHTR).
+FNHTR would be the most common explanation for fevers not due to underlying illness.

-The rise in HR and BP may be confounded directly by the fever and rigors, or may reflect an additional, independent cardiovascular insult (such as TACO).
-Fevers occur in 1/3rd of TACO cases (Parmar, Vox Sanguinis 2016); the reason for this remains unknown.
+The rise in HR and BP may be confounded by the fever and rigors, or may reflect an additional, independent cardiovascular insult (such as TACO).
+Fevers occur in $1/3^{rd}$ of TACO cases (Parmar, Vox Sanguinis 2016).

-The dyspnea with the reduced O2 saturation may be an artefact of rigors, or reflect a respiratory insult (such as a dyspneic febrile non-hemolytic transfusion reaction [FNHTR], and/or a change due to the underlying condition).
+The dyspnea with the reduced O_2 saturation may be an artefact of rigors (not being able to get an accurate pulse oximetry reading), or reflect a respiratory insult (such as a dyspneic febrile non-hemolytic transfusion reaction [FNHTR], and/or a change due to the underlying condition).